katykuz/cheatsheets/git.md

 '.gitignore': this file lets you set which lets you set which files and folders are ignored by git (create-creact app makes this for you)

+Functions don't have states and are simpler than Classes

+Async is required to use await

+Google's language is "materials"